Iran's top diplomat strikes a hard line on US talks, saying Tehran's power comes from saying 'no'

 Aircraft carrier in the Arabian Sea

 During Friday's talks, U.S. Navy Adm.
 Brad Cooper, the head of the American military's Central Command, was in Oman.
-Cooper's presence was likely an intentional reminder to Iran about the U.S. military presence in the region.
+Cooper's presence was apparently an intentional reminder to Iran about U.S. military power in the region.
 Cooper later accompanied U.S. special envoy Steve Witkoff and Jared Kushner, Trump's son-in-law, to the Lincoln out in the Arabian Sea after the indirect negotiations.

 Araghchi appeared to be taking the threat of an American military strike seriously, as many worried Iranians have in recent weeks.
 He noted that after multiple rounds of talks last year, the U.S. “attacked us in the midst of negotiations."